r0unhd0use/AI-Product-Strategy/02-the-moat/data-flywheel.md

 Time-to-threat: 6–18 months
 % of value at risk: 70–80%

-Why:
-They already own:
+Why: They already own:

 Distribution (massive accountant base)
 Data (real SMB + accountant interactions)
 Workflow (where work actually happens)

-👉 They don’t need to be better—just integrated
+They don’t need to be better—just integrated

-our defense:

-👉 Integrate, don’t compete head-on
+Our defense: Integrate, don’t compete head-on

 Plug into their ecosystem:
-CRM / practice tools
+1. CRM / practice tools
-Accounting platforms
+2. Accounting platforms

-Position as:
-Specialist layer, not replacement
+Position as: Specialist layer, not replacement
 Build cross-platform intelligence:
-Insights they don’t unify
+1. Insights they don’t unify
-Patterns across tools and workflows
+2. Patterns across tools and workflows
-Winning position:

-“We make your existing tools smarter and your people better.”
+Winning position: “We make your existing tools smarter and your people better.”